The Growing Dome Aquaponic Greenhouse

 Growing Domes with Aquaponic Systems

 There are very few places where an aquaponic system can be set-up outdoors.
 A protected environment, such as a Growing Dome greenhouse, is recommended to keep your fish, plants, and bacteria safe.
-The above ground pond in your Growing Dome is also a perfect home for your fish.
-Therefore, aquaponics in a Growing Dome is a perfect match.
+The above-ground pond in your Growing Dome is also a perfect home for your fish tank.
+It is energy efficient and conserves water.
 See how the folks at The Aquaponics Project are integrating aquaponics in a Growing Dome.

 Check out this interview of Santa Fe Community College alumni, Eric Highfield, and tour their 26′ Growing Dome furnished with aquaponics: